Dreyfus Alcnt Gb Cr nc 2024 Tg Tm Fd nc (NYSE:DCF) Announces $0.05 Dividend

-Dreyfus Alcnt Gb Cr nc 2024 Tg Tm Fd nc (NYSE:DCF) declared a dividend on Wednesday, July 29th, NASDAQ reports.
-Shareholders of record on Wednesday, August 12th will be given a dividend of 0.05 per share on Tuesday, September 1st.
+Dreyfus Alcnt Gb Cr nc 2024 Tg Tm Fd nc (NYSE:DCF) announced a dividend on Wednesday, July 29th, NASDAQ reports.
+Investors of record on Wednesday, August 12th will be paid a dividend of 0.05 per share on Tuesday, September 1st.
 The ex-dividend date of this dividend is Tuesday, August 11th.

 Dreyfus Alcnt Gb Cr nc 2024 Tg Tm Fd nc Company Profile